iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/CteTests.ecdbtest.md

 - dataset: AllProperties.bim
 - abbreviateBlobs: true
 - mode: ConcurrentQuery
+- skip: abbreviate blobs does not seem to be thread safe, this affects other tests that run in parallel

 ```sql
 with tmp(x) as (SELECT e.bin FROM aps.TestElement e LIMIT 1) select * from tmp